stt-datacore/website/static/crew/spock_commander_crew.md

 series: tos
 memory_alpha:
 bigbook_tier: 8
-events: 0
+events: 29
 in_portal: true
 published: true
 ---

-It's Spock!
+It’s Spock!
 Iconic character, decent common crew.
 Second best 1* science stat and gets the Vulcan collection filled out a bit more.
 His ship ability is pretty decent and when paired with a high attack card will make short work of some early game enemy ships.
-He has a nice amount of bonus traits sadly his command stats are pretty poor otherwise I'd have put him up a tier.
+He has a nice amount of bonus traits sadly his command stats are pretty poor otherwise I’d have put him up a tier.